The-FireHub-Project-old/FireHub_Core/docs/support/collection.md

 >> :---:|:---:|:---:|:---:
 >> yes | no | no | yes

-Adds an item at the collection
+Adds an item at the collection.

+If key already exist, method will throw error.

 ```php
 $collection = Collection::create(fn ():array => [